samlevine03/wordle-exploration/python/README.md

 ## Python Implementation Notes

 - **Dynamic File Paths:** The script dynamically constructs paths to `words.txt` and `guesses.txt` to ensure flexibility and compatibility across different environments.
 - **Simplified Logic:** The latest version features streamlined logic and leverages Python's comprehensions and built-in functions for an efficient implementation.
+It's almost a "functional" approach.
 - **Use of `__main__` Guard:** This is a common Python practice for structuring code, allowing the script to be imported as a module in other scripts without immediately running the game.
 While not super necessary in this case, it's a good practice to adhere to!

 ## Running the Python Version